bbatsov/clojure-style-guide/README.md

    example is [Component](https://github.com/stuartsierra/component).
    <sup>[[link](#lib-coordinates)]</sup>

+ * <a name="lib-min-dependencies"></a>
- * Avoid unnecessary dependencies.
+   Avoid unnecessary dependencies.
 For example, a three-line utility function copied into a project is usually better than a dependency that drags in hundreds of vars you do not plan to use.
    <sup>[[link](#lib-min-dependencies)]</sup>

+ * <a name="lib-core-separate-from-tools"></a>
- * Deliver core functionality and integration points in separate artifacts.
+   Deliver core functionality and integration points in separate artifacts.
 That way, consumers can consume your library without being constrained by your unrelated tooling prefences.
 For example, [Component](https://github.com/stuartsierra/component) provides